Timinator2000/Algorithm_X/08 - your turn/01 - mrs knuth part III.md

 ```
     def _process_solution(self):
-        if self.handle_multiplicity:

         score = 0

         # Your code to score the current solution goes here.
 The actions that make up the
         # current solution are stored by your solver subclass in the attribute self.solution.
         # You can loop through this list of actions, just like we have already done in
         # Mrs. Knuth - Parts I and II.

         # If the current score is better than the best score, update the best score
         # and save a copy of the solution as the new best_solution.

         if score > self.best_score:
             self.best_score = score
             self.best_solution = self.solution.copy()
 ```

 Hopefully, that is enough to get you going in the right direction.
 There is still plenty of work to be done on your scoring algorithm, generating a visual of the best schedule and printing the scoring intermediate steps.
 You've got this!